Lucky3028/WhereAmI/README.md

 # WhereAmI

-This plugin will add a command to show a link to the player's location in the web map.
+This spigot plugin will add a command to show a link to the player's location in the web map.

 ## Commands and permissions